 Enabling of RTP transport multiplexing is achieved by the allocation of the same L4 port for RTCP as allocated for RTP.

-Port allocation rules for RTCP at H.248 interfaces are subject of [ITU-T H.248.57].
-It has to be noted that the 03/2013 edition of [ITU-T H.248.57] only considers non-multiplexed use cases.
+Port allocation rules for RTCP at H.248 interfaces are subject of [ITU-T H.248.57], which covers both, the transport unmultiplexed and multiplexed cases.

 RTP transport multiplexing is an extension to [IETF RFC 3550], motivated and defined by [IETF RFC 5761].